Azure/bicep-types-az/generated/sql/microsoft.sql/2023-02-01-preview/types.md

 * **servicePrincipal**: [ServicePrincipal](#serviceprincipal): The managed instance's service principal.
 * **sourceManagedInstanceId**: string (WriteOnly): The resource identifier of the source managed instance associated with create operation of this instance.
 * **state**: string (ReadOnly): The state of the managed instance.
 * **storageIOps**: int: Storage IOps.
-Minimum value: 120.
-Maximum value: 120000.
+Minimum value: 300.
+Maximum value: 80000.
 Increments of 1 IOps allowed only.
 Maximum value depends on the selected hardware family and number of vCores.
 * **storageSizeInGB**: int: Storage size in GB.
 Minimum value: 32.
 Maximum value: 16384.
 Increments of 32 GB allowed only.
 Maximum value depends on the selected hardware family and number of vCores.
-* **storageThroughputMBps**: int: Storage throughput in MBps.
-Minimum value: 25.
-Maximum value: 4000.
-Increments of 1 MBps allowed only.
-Maximum value depends on the selected hardware family and number of vCores.
+* **storageThroughputMBps**: int: Storage throughput MBps parameter is not supported in the instance create/update operation.
 * **subnetId**: string: Subnet resource ID for the managed instance.
 * **timezoneId**: string: Id of the timezone.
 Allowed values are timezones supported by Windows.
 Windows keeps details on supported timezones, including the id, in registry under